-Oklahoma County has adopted a Leave Sharing Policy in which a county employee may donate annual or sick leave or compensatory time to another County employee only pursuant to the following conditions:
+Oklahoma County has adopted a Leave Sharing Policy, ~~in which which is similar to, but is not totally consistent with, the Leave Sharing Program for State employees.
+A a~~ county employee may donate annual or sick leave or compensatory time to another county employee only pursuant to the following conditions:

-- The receiving employee has exhausted or will exhaust all annual leave, sick leave, and compensatory time (if applicable) due to illness, injury, impairment, or physical or mental condition, which is of an extraordinary or severe nature. - The receiving employee receives a certification for the FMLA event. - The condition has caused, or is likely to cause, the employee to go on leave without pay or terminate employment; and - The supervising officials of both the Recipient Employee and the Donor Employee approve the leave-sharing arrangement.
+- The receiving employee has exhausted, or will exhaust, all annual leave, sick leave and compensatory time (if applicable) due to illness, injury, impairment, or physical or mental condition, which is of an extraordinary or severe nature. - The receiving employee receives a certification for the FMLA event. - The condition has caused, or is likely to cause, the employee to go on leave without pay or terminate employment; and - The supervising officials of both the Recipient Employee and the Donor Employee approve the leave sharing arrangement.

-The donating employee may donate any amount of available annual leave and sick leave hours, provided the donation does not cause his or her annual leave balance to fall below eighty (80) hours and does not cause his or her sick leave balance to fall below eighty (80) hours.
-The maximum amount of shared leave an employee may receive during his or her employment with the County is 2,088 hours of shared leave.
+The donating employee may donate any amount of available annual leave and sick leave hours, provided the donation does not cause his/her annual leave balance to fall below 80 hours and does not cause his/her sick leave balance to fall below 80 hours.